Guideline-informed estimates.

 Convert between liters, milliliters, fluid ounces, cups, and gallons instantly.
 Use our water intake calculator in liters or ounces — whichever unit you prefer.

-Whether you need a dedicated water intake calculator for men with higher muscle-mass factors, a tailored water intake calculator for women that supports baseline adjustments (such as during pregnancy or breastfeeding), or an adaptive water intake calculator by age for older adults whose hydration needs change, our platform calculates the precise target your body requires.
+Whether you need a dedicated water intake calculator for men with adjusted baseline factors, a tailored water intake calculator for women that includes baseline adjustments (such as during pregnancy or breastfeeding), or an adaptive water intake calculator by age for older adults whose hydration needs change, our platform provides a personalized hydration estimate tailored to your profile.

 HYDRATION TRACKER